 Long-term Investing (or HODLing) — 1 year+

 “HODL” — Hold On for Dear Life.
 This is a term that is used in the crypto world all the time.
-Put simply, it means hold on to your investments.
-Not only has long-term holding of Bitcoin been the best way to make a profit over the last 5 years, but it’s also the easiest!
+Put simply, it means to hold on to your investments.
+Not only has a long-term holding of Bitcoin been the best way to make a profit over the last 5 years, but it’s also the easiest!

 So, instead of sitting at your computer all day analyzing charts — you can sit back, relax and wait for the price of Bitcoin to rise.
 But remember: never invest an amount that you cannot afford to lose.
 No investment is guaranteed!